This document gives an overview of how different types of subscriptions work in Pub/Sub.

 The subscriber client explicitly calls the pull method, which requests messages for delivery.
 This request is the PullRequest as shown in the image.

-The Pub/Sub server responds with zero or more messages and acknowledgement IDs.
+The Pub/Sub server responds with zero or more messages and acknowledgment IDs.
 A response with zero messages or with an error does not necessarily indicate that there are no messages available to receive.
 This response is the PullResponse as shown in the image.

 For more information about how a pull subscription works and examples of configuration, see Pull subscriptions.